ably77/DCOS-Kafka-Performance/AdvancedTuning-cpkafka.md

 ```

 ### Conclusions
 As you can see from above, as we scale our Producers in parallel we can observe a linear relationship between adding more Producers and the Throughput increase.
-Now we will continue to scale our DC/OS cluster as well as our Kafka deployment to see if we can get even higher than 3.6 million records/sec with 5 brokers.
+Now we will continue to scale our DC/OS cluster as well as our Kafka deployment to see if we can get even higher than 1.2 million records/sec with 5 brokers.

 ## Optional: Scale your Cluster Again to test 10/15 Producers as well as adding more Partitions

 ### DC/OS Cluster Prerequisites
 - 1 Master
-- 25 Private Agents
+- 10 Private Agents
 - DC/OS CLI Installed and authenticated to your Local Machine
 - AWS Instance Type: m3.xlarge - 4vCPU, 15GB RAM See here for more recommended instance types by Confluent
     - EBS Backed Storage - 60 GB

 ### Test Setup:
-- 6x Kafka Brokers
+- 5x confluent-kafka Brokers
 - 10/15 Producers
-Total: 22 Nodes (We will scale to 9x brokers later)

 ### Example output from 10 Producers